 My husband and I both work from home.
 There are so many people who wrongly assume that because we both are home all day, we have loads of extra time to spend with each other.
 I’m here to publicly declare that this is definitely not the case.
 We don’t each lunch together, instead we both sort of drift downstairs toward the kitchen whenever each of us realizes we are hungry.
 In fact, when we are each engrossed in our separate offices, there are some days where we can go almost the entire day with only a few minutes of chit-chat in the hallway.
 We call those our watercooler moments!
 I share this with you, to provide some context as to just how excited I was when asked to review Moll Anderson’s new book, Seductive Tables for Two: Tablescapes, Picnics, and Recipes That Inspire Romance.

 Moll is a well-known lifestyle and romance expert: you may have seen her on various TV network morning shows and several big-name daytime talk shows.
-Here’s a short clip (approximately 3 minutes in length) that I think best describes Moll and what she’s known for: inspiring us to live passionately and – working with what we already have as a foundation – to make our homes passionate and seductive spaces.

 |I love the way the candle flame reflects off of the vase behind it!|